XY-like Incommensurate Magnetic Order in Ce$_2$SnS$_5$: Growth Method

 For the second phase, a chloride CVT growth was done using Ce\textsubscript{2}SnS\textsubscript{5} powder from the previous phase and a small amount of tin (II) chloride (0.258 mol\textsubscript{SnCl\textsubscript{2}}/mol\textsubscript{Ce\textsubscript{2}SnS\textsubscript{5}}).
 The materials were sealed inside a 300 mm long, 12 mm diameter quartz tube under high vacuum and placed in a two-zone tube furnace such that end of the tube containing the starting materials was put at the hot zone and the opposite end was put at the cold zone.
 The tube was heated up over 12 hours, the hot/cold zones held at 850\textsuperscript{o}C/800\textsuperscript{o}C respectively for 300 hours, and then cooled to room temperature over 12 hours.
 This was repeated two additional times.
 At the end of the final stage, several few mm long, prism-shaped crystals of Ce\textsubscript{2}SnS\textsubscript{5} had formed at the hot end.
-Figure \ref{fig:CrysStruc}(a) shows one of the single crystals obtained from this synthesis batch.
+Figure \ref{fig:CrysStruc}(a) shows one of the single crystals obtained from this synthesis batch and Fig. \ref{fig:CrysStruc}(c) shows the powder XRD spectrum of material obtained at the end of the second synthesis phase.